 Think about it: that guy in his boxers playing X-Box across the hall in your dormitory, and the divorcee who’s trying to restart her life next door to your life, both showed up in your life completely unannounced.
 They just rolled right smack dab into the middle of your world and no one even consulted you.
 Such is life, as G.K.
 Chesterton humorously observed, “We make our friends, and we make our enemies, but God makes our next door neighbor.”

 What this means, of course, is that something quite profound is at work all around you.
-God has hand picked and delivered to your doorstep a mysteriously peculiar but perfectly suited group of neighbors.
-Every person that God brings into your life is full of meaning, so full in fact that God summarized the entire law with one word concerning neighbors, "You shall love your neighbor as yourself" (Galatians 5:14; James 2:8).
+God has hand-picked and delivered to your doorstep a mysteriously peculiar but perfectly suited group of neighbors.
+Every person that God brings into your life is full of meaning, so full in fact that God summarized the entire law with one word concerning neighbors, “You shall love your neighbor as yourself” (Gal.
+5:14; James 2:8).

 Seeing the significance of loving neighbors, an obvious question arises, “How are we to love our neighbors?”
 The most basic and beautiful answer to this question comes in the gospel.
 In order for us to love our neighbor we must first know Jesus as neighbor.

 Jesus became our neighbor in the incarnation when the eternal Son of God became flesh and took up residence among us (John 1:14).
-Then, he showed us the extent of neighborly love by coming not to be served but to serve, demonstrating His love on the cross, removing the guilt of our miserable neighborliness and renewing us in love (Matthew 20:28, Romans 5:8).
+Then, He showed us the extent of neighborly love by coming not to be served but to serve, demonstrating His love on the cross, removing the guilt of our miserable neighborliness and renewing us in love (Matt.
+20:28, Rom.
+5:8).
 At this moment, he is in heaven preparing a place especially for us, that when he returns, we might forever be neighbors with Him (John 14:2-3).

 To live out the ultimate neighbor love of Jesus in the here and now, let’s briefly look at a five practical steps for building loving relationships with neighbors.